Horses on the highway or council land

 In certain circumstances, we issue warning notices to the owners of tethered horses.
 If the horse is not moved away from council owned land it may be impounded.
 All horses are kept in safe and secure conditions as their welfare is a priority.

-If your horse has been impounded, or you have received a notice to remove your animal from council land, please follow the instructions on the notice.
+If your horse has been impounded, or you have received a notice to remove your animal from council land, follow the instructions on the notice.